-Certain conditions must be met to create this type of business.
+Certain conditions must be met to create such a corporation.
 First, the company's head office must be located in Canada.
-In addition, at least 25% of its board of directors must be Canadian residents.
+In addition, at least 25% of the board of directors must be Canadian residents.

 Just like a corporation, a general partnership has its own name and is entitled to sue and be sued.
 However, it is not considered a legal person.

-This business structure is often used by start-ups because it is slightly less expensive than a corporation.
-However, the partners of a general partnership are fully responsible for the debts and tax obligations of the business.
-This results in greater personal risk.
+Start-ups typically favour this business structure because it is slightly less expensive than a corporation.
+However, the partners within a general partnership bear full responsibility for the business’s debts and tax obligations.
+This means greater personal risk.

 Limited partnerships are made up of one or more general partners and one or more limited partners who partner for profit.
-The limited partners provide a financial contribution to the common funds of the partnership.
+The limited partners contribute financially to the shared funds of the partnership.

-This legal business structure is mainly adopted by businesses who operate in an area with a high risk of loss, such as the professional sports sector.
+This legal structure is mainly adopted by businesses who operate in an industry with a high risk of loss, such as professional sports.

 A limited partnership has some of the same characteristics of a legal person but is not legally considered one.

-There are also several other legal business structures in Quebec.
-Each of them has its own characteristics and implies different taxation considerations.
+There are a number of other ways to structure your business in Quebec.
+Each has its own specific characteristics and tax implications.

 Sole proprietorships or self-employed workers

-A sole proprietorship is operated and managed by a single person with the title "self-employed worker” or “independent contractor.”
+A sole proprietorship is operated and managed by a single person who has the title of “self-employed worker” or “independent contractor.”

-Each member of a cooperative has equivalent decision-making power.
+Each member of a cooperative has equal decision-making power.
 Members can decide how they wish to share the benefits of the cooperative.

-An association is a legal business structure created by a group of people who have an interest other than making a profit.
-However, an association can make money, as long as the funds are not used to pay members of the business.
+An association is a legal structure created by a group of people who have an interest other than making a profit.
+An association can, however, make money, provided that these funds are not used to pay members of the company.

 The association structure is often adopted by companies that have a more social mission, such as promoting research in a community.